stat4701-edav-gps/to-do/README.md

 ##Danny

 * Create 3D version of distributed building height for census block, like the buffer one but with block.
+* Create a percent block covered with building footprint.

 * Study sample
  * Determine Census Block size range for SQL statement.